chhamso/datalakeguidance/README.md

 # datalakeguidance

-# Prepared for Smithfield a while ago
+# Draft for Fortune 500 company